Red card for mulching

 - Invasive species are encouraged: Mulching can also encourage the growth of invasive plant species that are adapted to more nutrient-rich or disturbed sites.
 These plants can spread quickly and displace native species, further reducing biodiversity.

-It turns out that mowing hard grass is a fine art.
-Nevertheless, many golf courses in Germany manage to do it because the issue of biodiversity is important to them.
-Golf clubs that have received an award as part of the Bavarian Flowering Pact – a cooperation between the Bavarian Ministry of the Environment and the Bavarian Golf Association – are obliged to refrain from mulching anyway.
+It turns out that mowing the hardrough is a fine art.
+Nevertheless, numerous golf courses in Germany manage it because the issue of biodiversity is important to them.
+Golf clubs that receive awards as part of the Bavarian Flowering Pact – a cooperation between the Bavarian Ministry of the Environment and the Bavarian Golf Association – are obliged to refrain from mulching anyway.
 The same applies to award-winning courses in the Habitat for Golf Courses project in Baden-Württemberg, Hesse and Rhineland-Palatinate.
+Many golf courses in numerous other federal states have also long since opted for this mowing option, even though it is more costly.